ccoenraets/forceoauth/README.md

     ```

     This starts the ForceServer server on port 8200 and loads your sample app in your default browser.
 After authenticating against your developer org, you should see a list of OAuth values.

+> Starting in the Spring 15 release, some Salesforce REST APIs (like Chatter and sobjects) support CORS.
+To allow an app to make direct REST calls against your org, register the app domain in Setup: Administer > Security Controls > CORS.